-The Beachwatch Program is undertaken every year from the start of November to the end of March with five samples collected each month from 11 popular beaches.
+The Beachwatch Program, in partnership with NSW Office of Environment and Heritage, is undertaken every year from the start of November to the end of March, with five samples collected each month from 11 popular beaches.

 The sites monitored include 10 ocean beaches and a netted beach just within the break walls of Wagonga Inlet.

 Beach sampling locations

 These sites have been monitored during summer since 2002/2003:

 To determine whether water quality is safe for swimming, beaches are assessed in accordance with the National Health and Medical Research Council's Guidelines for Managing Risks in Recreational Waters (NHMRC, 2008).
 The NHMRC 2008 guidelines advocate enterococci as the single preferred indicator organism for the detection of faecal contamination in recreational waters.

 'Good' rating 4 stars - bacterial levels are safe for bathing according to National Health and Medical Research Council guidelines.

 'Fair' rating 3 stars - bacterial levels indicate an increased risk of illness to bathers, particularly those with lower immune function such as the elderly and young children.

 'Poor' rating 2 stars - bacterial levels indicate a substantially increased risk of illness to bathers.

 'Bad' rating 1 star - bacterial levels indicate a substantially increased risk of illness to bathers.